Cognitive Services in Power BI

 This article provided an overview of using Cognitive Services with Power BI service.
 The following articles might also be interesting and useful.

-- Tutorial: Invoke a Machine Learning Studio model in Power BI
+- Tutorial: Invoke a Machine Learning Studio (classic) model in Power BI

 - Azure Machine Learning integration in Power BI